The spatiotemporal Born rule is quasiprobabilistic: Discussion

+We also derived various consequences of such a spatiotemporal Born rule.
+In particular, we showed how to access the quasiprobabilities encoded by the spatiotemporal Born rule by a pair of quantum operations together with classical post-processing.
+We also showed how such a spatiotemporal Born rule applied in conjunction with the notion of Bayesian inversion for quantum channels yields an operational notion of time-reversal symmetry for open quantum systems, from which one may derive a quasiprobabilistic Bayes' rule for sequential measurements.
+Such a time-reversal symmetry for open quantum systems is quite striking, as the dynamics of open quantum systems are typically not thought of as being reversible in any sense.

+While we have focused here on the case of bipartite correlations, we note that by employing the multipartite formalism for pseudo-density operators the results in this work readily extend to multi-time sequential measurement scenarios, such as those considered in the context of Leggett-Garg inequalities.
+A more detailed account of the multi-partite extension of the results established here, and the implications for a realist perspective of the correlations associated with Leggett-Garg scenarios will appear in a later work.

 \emph{Acknowledgments}.
-JF is supported by the Hainan University startup fund for the project ``Spacetime from Quantum Information", and would like to thank Arthur J. Parzygnat and Xiangjing Liu for useful discussion.
+JF is supported by the Hainan University startup fund for the project ``Spacetime from Quantum Information", and would like to thank Seok Hyung Lie, Xiangjing Liu and Arthur J. Parzygnat for useful discussion.
 ZM is supported by the the Fundamental Research Funds for the Central Universities, and NSFC 12371132.